danoneata/giggle/README.md

 From Programming Collective Intelligence, chapter 2, exercise 5:

 > Audioscrobbler.
-Take a look at http://www.audioscrobbler.net, a dataset contain- ing music preferences for a large set of users.
+Take a look at http://www.audioscrobbler.net, a dataset containing music preferences for a large set of users.
 Use their web services API to get a set of data for making and building a music recommendation system.

 ## Resources